ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 Access the bastion node in the cluster directly or through a VPN gateway.
 You set your method during [cluster deployment](/docs/allowlist/hpc-service?topic=hpc-service-deploy-architecture&interface=ui) as optional deployment input values:

 1. Directly through a floating IP that is attached to the bastion node.
 If you select a value of **true** for the `enable_fip` deployment input variable, then a floating IP is attached to the bastion node.
-If you are connecting to the HPC cluster through VPN gateway, set this value to **false**.
+If you are connecting to the LSF cluster through VPN gateway, set this value to **false**.
 If not specified, this deployment value is set to **true**.

 2. Through a VPN gateway.
 If you select a value of **true** for the `vpn_enabled` deployment input variables, it results in the creation of a VPN gateway.
-In this case, values for the following parameters must also be set: `vpn_peer_address`, `vpn_peer_cidrs`, `vpn_preshared_key`.
 If you select the use of a VPN gateway, a floating IP is not attached to the bastion node.
 If not specified, this deployment value is set to **false**.

 Regardless of which access method you select, values for `remote_allowed_ips` must be provided to identify a list of IP addresses of systems that can access the bastion node.
 From the bastion node, you can SSH into the primary management or login nodes, and from there, you can access compute nodes that are active in the cluster.